skupperproject/skupper-website/input/v2/index.md

 resources as Kube sites.
 One codebase implements support for all of the non-Kube platforms.

+## Upgrades

+V2 is not backward compatible with v1.
+We are developing tooling to convert v1 configuration to v2 custom resources.
+Those upgrading from v1 to v2 will have a small period of downtime while the v1 components shut down and the v2 components start up.

 <!-- ## The observability components stand apart -->

 <!-- Deployment is separate from that of sites. -->